mitogen-hq/mitogen/docs/howitworks.rst

 Shutdown
 ########

-When the master signals the :py:data:`CALL_FUNCTION
+When a context receives :py:data:`SHUTDOWN <mitogen.core.SHUTDOWN>` from its immediate parent, it closes its own :py:data:`CALL_FUNCTION
-<mitogen.core.CALL_FUNCTION>` :py:class:`Channel <mitogen.core.Channel>` is
+<mitogen.core.CALL_FUNCTION>` :py:class:`Channel <mitogen.core.Channel>` before
-closed, the child calls :py:meth:`shutdown() <mitogen.core.Broker.shutdown>`
-followed by :py:meth:`wait() <mitogen.core.Broker.wait>` on its own broker, triggering graceful shutdown.
+sending ``SHUTDOWN`` to any directly connected children.
+Closing the channel has the effect of causing :py:meth:`ExternalContext._dispatch_calls()
+<mitogen.core.ExternalContext._dispatch_calls>` to exit and begin joining on
+the broker thread.

-During shutdown, the master will wait a few seconds for children to disconnect gracefully before force disconnecting them, while the children will use that time to call :py:meth:`socket.shutdown(SHUT_WR) <socket.socket.shutdown>` on their :py:class:`IoLogger <mitogen.core.IoLogger>` socket's write ends before draining any remaining data buffered on the read ends.
+During shutdown, the master waits up to 5 seconds for children to disconnect gracefully before force disconnecting them, while children will use that time to call :py:meth:`socket.shutdown(SHUT_WR) <socket.socket.shutdown>` on their :py:class:`IoLogger <mitogen.core.IoLogger>` socket's write ends before draining any remaining data buffered on the read ends, and ensuring any deferred broker function callbacks have had a chance to complete, necessary to capture for example forwarding any remaining :py:mod:`logging` records.

-An alternative approach is to wait until the socket is completely closed, with some hard timeout, but this necessitates greater discipline than is common in infrastructure code (how often have you forgotten to redirect stderr to ``/dev/null``?), so needless irritating delays would often be experienced during program termination.
+An alternative approach is to wait until the IoLogger socket is completely closed, with some hard timeout, but this necessitates greater discipline than is common in infrastructure code (how often have you forgotten to redirect stderr to ``/dev/null`` when starting a daemon process?), so needless irritating delays would often be experienced during program termination.

-If the main thread (responsible for function call dispatch) fails to trigger shutdown (because some user function is hanging), then the eventual force disconnection by the master will cause the IO multiplexer thread to enter shutdown by itself.
+If the main thread (responsible for function call dispatch) fails to shut down gracefully, because some user function is hanging, it will still be cleaned up since as the final step in broker shutdown, the broker sends :py:data:`signal.SIGTERM` to its own process.

 .. _stream-protocol: